 - Reading Club (not Lecture Class!)

-- 4~5 Paper review presentations and discussion per session (~=20 minutes presentation + discussion)
+- 4~5 Paper review presentations and discussion per session (10-20 minutes presentation + discussion)

 - Each of you will present ~2 reviews during the course

-- Revised (if necessary) presentation slides needs to be emailed on the following day
+- Revised (if necessary) presentation slides needs to be emailed to me on the following day

-- Review_Log: minimum 1 per session
+- Review_Log: minimum 1 log per session

-- Email me by noon on Sunday
+- Email me by 10:00 Tuesday

 - Template of review log on the webpage

 - Prepare questions

 - Active participation to review discussion!